-Blueberries May Lower Your Cholesterol
+Blueberries Can Lower Cholesterol in Your Body

 Besides tasting great and looking good, new research studies at the United States Department of Agriculture have revealed that blueberries can also lower cholesterol, yes, even better than prescription drugs.
 This is due to the antioxidant compound found in blueberries called pterostilbene.
 Its effect is similar to a commercial medication, Ciprofibrate (sold under the name of “Modalim”) that is used to reduce “bad” or LDL cholesterol.
 Blueberries have been shown to give a similar result to Ciprofibrate without the drug’s side effects of muscle pain and nausea.